 NEW – Click here to read through NACD’s educational two-pager on the Conservation Technical Assistance (CTA) program.
 Please use and/or distribute this document as you see fit.

 NACD knows how crucial it is for your senators and representatives to hear from you on the issues important to conservation districts.
-See below for information on how to reach out to your members of Congress, along with draft templates that you or your conservation districts can utilize.
+See below for information on how to reach out to your members of Congress, along with draft templates that you or your conservation district can utilize.
 If you have any questions about NACD’s advocacy efforts, contact NACD Director of Government Affairs Coleman Garrison.

 Interested in subscribing to our grassroots advocacy mailing list?
 Fill out the form at the bottom of the page.